 Welcome to the Seniors Blue Book local home page for Grand Junction and the Western Slope.
-I'm Lucy Crandall, your local partner at the Seniors Blue Book.
+I'm Courtney Ergenbright, your local partner at the Seniors Blue Book.
 Please let me know how I can help you.
 Whether you are looking for resources, looking to promote your business or just want to know what's happening around town, the Seniors Blue Book website is your go to!

 I know from personal experience from taking care of an aging parent in another state that the search is not easy, aging is not easy.
 Our healthcare system is difficult to navigate, throw in insurance and legal issues on top, and then manage it all in a crisis… no one should have to do it alone.
 Let me help you.
 Call or email me today!

 Join us for the 2nd Annual Walk to End Alzheimers Charity Golf Tournament.
 All proceeds benefit the Alzheimers Association.
 Registration includes free lunch, 18 holes, swag bag & more.
 Call 970-640-7416 to register today!
 To learn more about the Alzheimers Association and how to get involved, visit alz.org/walk

 Join us for TWICE the FUN - CHAMPS and NOC Meeting, our gracious host is Western Slope Memory Care.
 Please only RSVP is you can make it because of the cost of food our sponsors pay for.We look forward to seeing you there.
 Bring your business cards and a smile.
 REGISTER HERE

 It does not matter if a Veteran of any age was in for one enlistment or retired after 30 years, it is important to have accurate information about what benefits may be available, and to be sure the Veteran is taking advantage of all benefits afforded to them now.